 水 - which is short for 水貨價格, simply means it's a Grey Market import.

-There are two online companies I know of, that I personally have used in the past to purchase gear from with no issues.
-The stock is grey import, but the pricing is on par or even cheaper than what you would pay in the US.
-The trick with these companies is to e-mail them directly for an order and then ask to pick up from their warehouse/office or to post within Hong Kong.
+There are two online companies I know of, both of which operate out of a warehouse in Kowloon.
+I've personally used both in the past to purchase gear from without issue.
+The stock is grey import, but their pricing is on par with what you might pay on Amazon, and definitely cheaper than buying in a Hong Kong physical store.
+The trick with these companies is to e-mail them directly to make an order and then arrange pick-up from their warehouse or to post within Hong Kong.

 These are some of my frequent go-to places.
 All highly recommended, but still be prepared to do your research to find the best deal.